legendarycode3/blockchain-development-documentary-guide/README.md

         Also, “Ethers.js” helps you connect the “FrontEnd (eg. React.js)” & the “Smart Contract (e.g Solidity)”.
 Web3.js is just a like a bridge between the 2 technology. </br>
 		Ethers.js is a comprehensive and lightweight JavaScript library that serves as a bridge for developers to interact with the Ethereum blockchain and other Ethereum Virtual
 		Machine (EVM)-compatible networks.
 Its primary purpose is to simplify complex blockchain operations, enabling developers to build robust decentralized applications
+		(dApps), trading bots, and other web3 software using familiar JavaScript code. </br>

         3) OpenZeppelin : Provides secure , audited smart contract standards and libraries for building on  Ethereum.